 Teaching Respect to your Children by Modeling Respect

 Surely, you’ve heard the saying actions speak louder than words.
 Who hasn’t, right?!
 So, the thing is, as parents our example speaks the loudest.
 It’s louder than anyone else around our children!
 How we treat people is a key factor in teaching them about respect.

-Hopefully, you’ve seen clearly how learning respect is an integral part of your children’s overall social emotional skill set.
+Hopefully, you’ve seen clearly how learning respect is an integral part of your children’s overall social-emotional skill set.
 Try practicing one or more of the suggestions I’ve shared, and you should start to see some improvement in your kids’ (and your own) behaviors!
 If you tend to have intense reactions that are less than respectful, start there and do your best to remember to apologize; use it as a teaching moment.
-Consider a bit of reading in this area, and don’t forget to keep a journal to help you see where you can grow.
+Consider a bit of reading about teaching kids respect, and don’t forget to keep a journal to help you see where you can grow.
 Remember, this is a lifelong process; for you both, and for your kids!
 It will take time, and God’s grace is sufficient!